mmz-srf/srf-frontend-framework/docs/frontify.md

 4. Some of the asset paths within the .html-files of the "/export/" folder are changed to a frontify compatible path.

-5. The javascript files  "/public/assets/js/vendor.js" and  "/public/assets/js/bundle.js" are concatinated and saved as a new  "/public/assets/frontify/frontify-bundle.js" file
+5. The javascript files  "/public/assets/js/vendor.js" and  "/public/assets/js/bundle.js" are concatinated and saved as a new  "/public/assets/frontify/frontify-bundle.js" file.

-6. The patterns from the "/export/" folder are synced via frontify api to frontify
+6. The patterns from the "/export/" folder are synced via frontify api to frontify.

-7. The assets from the  "/public/assets/" folder are synced via frontify api to frontify
+7. The assets from the  "/public/assets/" folder are synced via frontify api to frontify.